Amicus/end-dash/docs/collection.md

 ===========

-In EndDash its easy to render a single template once for every model in a collection.
+In EndDash it is easy to render a single template once for every model in a collection.